Learning Cross-Platform Power Models for Multi-Site Energy Profiling

 Requirements:

-Knowledge of operating system concepts, machine learning techniques and advanced programming skills (e.g. Go, Rust, Python) are required.
+Solid knowledge of operating system concepts, machine learning techniques and advanced programming skills (e.g. Go, Rust, Python) are required.
+The willingness to learn about unfamiliar systems, tools and methods is expected.
+Your learning process will be highly rewarding.

 Start: Immediately